Get all the latest data for Mérida?

 Which amenities increase rent the most in Mérida?

-The top five amenities that increase rent the most in Mérida are air conditioning with multiple mini-splits, secure parking, swimming pool access, 24/7 security or controlled access, and backup water systems like cisterns.
+The top five amenities that increase rent the most in Mérida are strong air conditioning, furnished status, covered parking, pool access and private security.

 In our property pack covering the real estate market in Mérida, we cover what are the best investments a landlord can make.